-Discount rate 2.96% per annum (2022 - 2.74% per annum) Retirement age 50% at rule of 85, remainder at earlier of 35 years of credited service, age 62 with 10 years of credited service, and age 65 with 2 years of credited service.
-EARSL 7 years (2022 - 8 years)
+Discount rate 3.18% per annum (2023 - 2.96% per annum)

+Retirement age 50% at rule of 85, remainder at earlier of 35 years of credited service, age 62 with 10 years of credited service, and age 65 with 2 years of credited service.

-Non-pension retirement benefits - NSCCAU
+Non-pension retirement benefits - Atlantic Academic Union (AAU)

-Effective July 1, 2018, NSCCAU employees (formerly in NSTU) were transferred to the new NSCC Group Insurance and Benefits Plan from the Teachers' Retirement Health Benefits Plan (the Teacher's Plan).
-The new plan provides the same post-retirement benefits as the Teachers' Plan.
+Effective July 1, 2018, AAU employees (formerly in NSCCAU) were transferred to the NSCC Group Insurance and Benefits Plan from the Teachers' Retirement Health Benefits Plan (the Teacher's Plan).
+The plan provides the same post-retirement benefits as the Teachers' Plan.
 Current retirees and former NSTU staff that moved to management remain in the original post-retirement health benefits plan